drborges/arbor/packages/arbor-store/README.md

 => Count: 5
 ```

-Arbor will lazily and recursively proxy every object composing the state of the store, no matter how deep and complex that state is, making every bit of it reactive, that basically means that you can subscribe to changes to any part of the state and react to changes accordingly simply relying on the old regular JS APIs you are already used to, such as assignments, or APIs like `Array#push` and `Array#splice`.
+Arbor will lazily and recursively proxy every object composing the state of the store, no matter how deep and complex that state is, making every bit of it reactive, that means that you can subscribe to changes to any part of the state and react to changes accordingly simply relying on the old regular JS APIs you are already used to, such as assignments, or APIs like `Array#push` and `Array#splice`.

 ## Scoped Stores

-Arbor implements a [path tracking](docs/PathTracking.md) mechanism that allows apps to have scoped references of a store, ultimatelly enabling different parts of an app to only react to state changes affecting the scope they are subscribed to.
+Arbor implements a [path tracking](docs/PathTracking.md) mechanism that allows apps to have scoped references of a store, ultimately enabling different parts of an app to react only to state changes affecting the scope they are subscribed to.

 > [!IMPORTANT]
-> This is what's behind optimal re-rendering behavior of the [React binding](../arbor-react/README.md), enabling Arbor to only re-render components that trully depend on the parts of the state being updated.
+> This is what's behind the optimal re-rendering behavior of the [React binding](../arbor-react#arbor-react-binding), enabling Arbor to only re-render components that truly depend on the parts of the state being updated.

-Let's take the previous counter example and extend it so we can track two different counters:
+Let's take the previous "counter" example and extend it so we can track two different counters:

 ```ts
 const store = new Arbor({